alphagov/re-build-systems-test/docs/docs_for_team/README.md

 * image - The identifier of the image you have published in the previous step
 * labelString - Must match the agent:label in the Jenkinsfile of your app
-* name - Name of the Docker Cloud being used (you probably don't need to change this)
+* name - Name of the Docker Cloud being used
 * serverUrl - URI to the Docker Host you are using (you probably don't need to change this)

 These are all labelled 'custom' within the template file.